YarNhoj/npug/landslide/slides/npug.md

 #Container Networking

-Over the years, networking for virtual machines has evolved tremendously, and now hypervisors routinely support advanced networking capabilities.
+Over the years, networking for virtual machines has evolved tremendously

+Hypervisors routinely support advanced networking capabilities

 Containers are not there...Yet.

 A Few Issues:

-* Containers from different hosts cannot be in the same network.
-This restricts users from creating commonly used network topologies with containers.
+* Controlling how applications are launched and under what conditions
-* The existing networking solutions are either slow, restrictive, or too speciallized for general use.
+* The existing networking solutions are either slow, restrictive, or too speciallized for general use
+* Security is not all there
 * Networking of containers is NEW!!!

 ---